R bootcamp

 [1] "logical"

 You can test whether or not a specific variable is of a specific type using functions such as is.numeric(), is.integer(), is.character(), is.logical().
 See what results you get when you apply these functions on these four variables w1, x1, y1, z1.
-Pay close attention to the difference (or lack thereof?) between applying is.numeric() and is.integer() on variables containing “numbers”.
+Pay close attention to the difference (or lack thereof?) between applying is.numeric() and is.integer() on variables containing “values which look like numbers” (42, 3.14, etc.).

 Note: This might seem incredibly boring and useless but trust me.
-In your real data, you will be see, in data frames (discussed below) with thousands of rows, sometimes millions.
-Being able to make sure that the values you get in your data-frame columns are of the expected type is something you will be doing often.
+In your real data, such as in data frames (discussed below), you will encounter variables with thousands of rows, sometimes millions.
+Being able to make sure that the values you get in your data-frame columns are of the expected type is something you will be doing very very often, especially when troubleshooting!
+So this is a good habit to get into.

 is.numeric(w1)